 In layman language, a technology stack is an amalgamation of different sorts of tools, languages, and frameworks, that can be used to bring your mobile or web applications to life.
 A typical mobile and web application consist of a backend (server-side) and frontend (client-side) component.

 Every layer of an application is developed and operates on top of one another, which forms a technology stack.
 It is quite visible that web app stack technologies are dependent on each other and there is an interface between them.
-The above image shows how different technologies create basic building blocks of a technology stack.
+The above image shows how different technologies create the basic building blocks of a technology stack.
 Though, here it is important to know that we have several other associated components involved as well.
 Let us discuss the basic components of a technology stack in detail.

 Table of Content